 Innovative solutions such as the MediCart have the opportunity to create a huge impact in the approach of medical care among developing countries.

 There are many one-off technologies but no sustainable delivery model for rural health care that can absorb these technologies.
 Our intent is not to reinvent the wheel, but to funnel, optimize and integrate best-of-breed technologies into a cohesive plug-and-play platform for a new paradigm of health care delivery – to provide quality services cost-effectively and at scale in rural markets.

 The MediCart’s flavor of telemedicine and its suite of medical devices have features to operate robustly in low-bandwidth and energy-constrained settings.

-The MediCart will come with tools to register patients and maintain rich patient history, e.g., health data, symptoms, prescriptions, referrals, etc., using biometric identification, significantly improving accuracy and speed of care and making it possible to hold both clinicians and doctors more accountable for health outcomes.
+The MediCart comes with tools to register patients and maintain rich patient history, e.g., health data, symptoms, prescriptions, referrals, etc., using biometric identification, significantly improving accuracy and speed of care and making it possible to hold both clinicians and doctors more accountable for health outcomes.
 This has far-reaching implications for the larger health system.
-As more cases are effectively diagnosed and treated at primary care clinics it will pre-empt needless escalation to advanced facilities, easing the pressure on an already overburdened patient population and health care delivery system.
+As more cases are effectively diagnosed and treated at primary care clinics it will preempt needless escalation to advanced facilities, easing the pressure on an already overburdened patient population and health care delivery system.

 Help us reach people at the front line of epidemics / pandemics – support the MediCart project!